dpwiese/personal-website/content/posts/documentation.md

 # Markdown Processing in Pandoc and Hugo

-With the above, the first problem I encountered when attempting to generate a PDF from the source from this site was in the differences between the markdown processor of Hugo versus that of Pandoc.
+With the above, the first problem that was encountered when attempting to generate a PDF from the source from this site was in the differences between the markdown processor of Hugo versus that of Pandoc.
-With the markdown processor in Hugo I can pass extra arguments to a code block, for example specifying that I want line numbers turned off, as shown below.
+With the markdown processor in Hugo extra arguments can be passed to a code block, for example, specifying that line numbers should be turned off as shown below.
 However, when code such as this is used in the markdown file and Pandoc is called, it does not know how to interpret these extra arguments and ends up rendering the code weirdly.
 *Again, it was not necessarily a primary use case that I generate PDFs from the posts on this site, but I wanted to have the flexibility to do so.*